Skip to content

 What types of £10,000 loans are available?

-- Unsecured personal loan - Tends to be for a fixed amount and term, with fixed monthly payments, so you know exactly what you’re paying and for how long.
-You won’t need any assets as security, so it’s a good choice if you rent a property.
+• Unsecured personal loan - Tends to be for a fixed amount and term, with fixed monthly payments, so you know exactly what you’re paying and for how long.
+You won’t need any assets as security, so this can be a good choice if you rent a property.
 However, as you’re not offering any security, interest rates may be higher than with a secured loan.

-- Secured loan - Secured against an asset, such as your car, or even the equity in your home.
+• Secured loan - Secured against an asset, such as your home.
 Lenders see secured loans as less of a risk, so they tend to offer lower interest rates than for unsecured loans.

-- Homeowner loan - This involves borrowing a lump sum against your property, typically for larger amounts up to £100,000.
-Interest rates may vary so it could be hard to budget each month.
+• Homeowner loan - A type of secured loan, this involves borrowing a lump sum against your property, typically for larger amounts up to £100,000.
+Interest rates may vary, so it may be harder to budget each month.
 You’ll also need to be a homeowner or have a mortgage to take out this type of loan.
-If you fall behind on your repayments, you risk losing your home so it’s no small undertaking.
+If you fall behind on your repayments, you risk losing your home.

 How long will a £10,000 loan take to pay back?

-A personal loan can usually range from 1 to 10 years.
+A personal loan can usually range from one to 10 years.
 You’ll be able to choose how long you want to take out the loan for when you apply.

-As we’ve said, the longer you take to pay back the loan, the lower your monthly repayments should be.
-But it also means you’ll be paying interest for longer, so the overall cost of your loan will be more than if you paid it off sooner, in larger amounts.
+The longer you take to pay back the loan, the lower your monthly repayments should be.
+But it also means you’ll be paying interest for longer, so the overall cost of your loan will be more than if you paid it off sooner.

 Can I get a £10,000 loan if I have bad credit?

 While it’s not impossible to get a £10,000 loan with bad credit, your options may be limited.
-You might also find the interest rate you’re offered is less than competitive.
-That’s because lenders consider borrowers with poor or no credit history a higher risk.
-They want the assurance that you’ll be able to pay back the loan on time and in full.
+You might also find the interest rate you’re offered is less competitive.
+This is because lenders consider borrowers with poor (or no) credit history a higher risk.

-If you have a bad credit rating, you may have more luck getting a secured loan using an asset like your car or home as security.
+If you have a bad credit rating, a secured loan (where you put up a valuable asset such as your car or home as security) could be an option to suit you.
 Lenders are more likely to lend you the money knowing they can recoup their losses if you fail to pay it back.

-It’s also possible to borrow £10,000 with a guarantor loan.
-You’ll need to find someone with a good credit rating who will ‘guarantee’ to pay back the loan if you can’t make your payments – usually a parent or close friend.
+You could also consider taking out a guarantor loan.
+You’ll need to find someone with a good credit rating who will ‘guarantee’ to pay back the loan if you can’t make your payments – usually a parent, family member or close friend.

 The simplest option might be to build up your credit score and put off applying for credit until it’s improved.